unlock-protocol/unlock/unlock-protocol-com/blog/referral-fees.md

 ## How do Unlock Protocol referrer fees work?

 The Unlock Protocol *purchase*, *extend*, and *renew* functions include a *referrer* parameter.
-This parameter is an address and is expected to be the address of the entity that “triggered” the purchase by the user.
+This parameter is an address that is expected to be the address of the entity that “triggered” the purchase by the user.

 <aside>
 💡 Let's take an example: let's imagine that an indie developer created a Ghost plugin to add support for Unlock.
 It would be perfect acceptable in that scenario for the Ghost plugin author to set their address as the referrer in the plugin.